-ASCIA launched this website and new courses on Sunday 19 January 2020.
+- ASCIA launched this website and on Sunday 19 January 2020.

 No previous accounts or certificates were retained.
-You are welcome to create an account on the new site and complete a 2020 course.
+You are welcome to create an account on the site and complete a latest course.

 Question: Where can I get help?

 Note Certificates from courses prior to 19 January 2020 are no longer available.
-If you require a certificate you should undertake one of the three course now available.
+If you require a certificate you should undertake one of the three latest courses now available.

 Question: Is ASCIA anaphylaxis e-training accredited?